Owen Stirton

-Owen Stirton (born 30 January 2007) is a Scottish professional footballer who plays as a striker for Scottish Premiership club Dundee United.
+Owen Stirton (born 30 January 2007) is a Scottish professional footballer who plays as a striker for Scottish Championship club Ayr United on loan from Scottish Premiership club Dundee United.

 Club career

 Dundee United

 Stirton signed his first professional contract with Dundee United in May 2023.

 On 9 November 2024 Stirton scored his first professional goal for Dundee United, scoring with his first touch in a 3–0 home win over Ross County.

 In January 2025 Stirton signed a two-year contract extension with Dundee United.

 Stirton scored his first goal of the 2025–26 season in a 2–1 away defeat to Kilmarnock in the Scottish League Cup.

 Montrose (loan)

 In January 2025, Stirton joined Scottish League One club Montrose on loan until the end of the season.

 Stirton scored on his Montrose debut in a 2–2 away draw with Annan Athletic.
 Stirton then followed this up by scoring a double in his second game and home debut for Montrose.

 Stirton won the Scottish League One player of the month award for February 2025.